SSCHAcode/sschacode.github.io/Tutorials/SnTe.md

 ![png](output_15_0.png)

-While at the beginning the frequencies was changing a lot, in the last population they changed more smoothly.
+While at the beginning the frequencies were changing a lot, in the last population they changed more smoothly.
-This is a good sign that they are converged.
+This is a good sign of convergence.
 One frequency has a very small value.
 The cusps in the frequencies is the point in which we changed the ensemble.
-In the minimization we provided, this happened once sligtly above step 100, in correspondance with the change of the ensemble into the last one.
+In the minimization we provided, this happened once slightly above step 100, in correspondence with the change of the ensemble into the last one.
 We reached the final results with only 3 ensembles (3000 configurations energy/forces calculations).

 # The instability

-From the frequencies, we can see that we have one SSCHA frequency that is very low, below 10 cm-1.
+From the frequencies, we can see that we have one SSCHA frequency that is very low, below 10 cm$$^{-1}$$.
-This is probabily a sign of instability.
+This is probably a sign of instability.
-We remark: the sscha frequencies are not the real frequencies observed in experiments, but rather are linked to the average displacements of atoms along that mode:
-In particular the average displacements of atoms can be computed from sscha frequencies as (includes both thermal and quantum fluctuations):
+We remark: the sscha auxiliary frequencies are not the real frequencies observed in experiments, but rather are linked to the average displacements of atoms along that mode.
+In particular the average displacements of atoms can be computed from the SSCHA auxiliary frequencies as (includes both thermal and quantum fluctuations):

 $$
 \sigma_\mu = \sqrt{ \frac{1 + 2n_\mu}{2\omega_\mu}}
 $$

-where $n_\mu$ is the boson occupation number and $\omega_\mu$ is the SSCHA frequency.
+where $$n_\mu$$ is the boson occupation number and $\omega_\mu$ is the SSCHA auxiliary frequency.

-It is clear, that $\omega_\mu$ will always be positive, even if we have an instability.
-Since we have a very small mode in the SCHA frequencies, it means that associated to that mode we have huge fluctuations.
+It is clear, that $$\omega_\mu$$ will always be positive, even if we have an instability.
+Since we have a very small mode in the SSCHA frequencies, it means that associated to that mode we have huge fluctuations.
 This can indicate an instability.
 However, to test this we need to compute the free energy curvature along this mode.
 This can be obtained in one shot thanks to the theory developed in [Bianco et. al. Phys.
 Rev. B 96, 014111](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.96.014111).

 First of all, we generate a new ensemble with more configurations.
 To compute the hessian we will use an ensemble of 10000 configurations.